sambunting/nuxt-docs/docs/listr2/content/en/general-usage/rollback.md

 ## Options

 Rollback by default is to throw an exception and stop the execution of the upcoming tasks.
 But this can be overwritten by `{ exitAfterRollback: false }` option.
-This is a main Listr option which acts indeferent of the `exitOnError`.
+This is the main Listr option that acts indifferent of the `exitOnError`.

-## Rendering
+## Renderer

+### Default Renderer

-When rollback is activated the default renderer will change the spinner color to red, if the rollback successfully concludes then it will be a red back arrow, else it would be like a normal error where it will show the error from the rollback action itself.
+When rollback is activated the default renderer will change the spinner color to red, if the rollback successfully concludes then it will be a redback arrow, else it would be like a normal error where it will show the error from the rollback action itself.